riscv-software-src/riscof/docs/source/plugins.rst

 compilation commands, elf2hex utility command, objdump command, include directories, etc.
 This function provides the following arguments which can be used:

-1. `suite`: This argument holds the absolute path of the directory where the compliance suite exists.This can be used to replace the name of the file to create directories in proper order.
+1. `suite`: This argument holds the absolute path of the directory where the architectural test suite exists.This can be used to replace the name of the file to create directories in proper order.
 2. `workdir`: This argument holds the absolute path of the work directory where all the execution and meta files/states will be dumped as part of running RISCOF.
-3. `compliance_env`: This argument holds the absolute path of the directory where all the compliance header files are located.
+3. `archtest_env`: This argument holds the absolute path of the directory where all the architectural test header files are located.
 This should be used to initialize the include arguments to the compiler/assembler.

 An example of this function is shown below:

 .. code-block:: python
+   :linenos:

-  def initialise(self, suite, work_dir, compliance_env):
+   def initialise(self, suite, work_dir, archtest_env):
-      if shutil.which('spike') is None:
+       if shutil.which(self.dut_exe) is None:
+           logger.error(self.dut_exe+' Not Found')
-          logger.error('Please install spike to proceed further')
+           logger.error('Please install Executable for spike to proceed further') sys.exit(0)
-          sys.exit(0)
        self.work_dir = work_dir

+       #TODO: The following assumes you are using the riscv-gcc toolchain.
+If
+       #      not please change appropriately
        self.compile_cmd = 'riscv{1}-unknown-elf-gcc -march={0} \
         -static -mcmodel=medany -fvisibility=hidden -nostdlib -nostartfiles\
         -T '+self.pluginpath+'/env/link.ld\
         -I '+self.pluginpath+'/env/\
-       -I ' + compliance_env
+        -I ' + archtest_env

+       # set all the necessary variables like compile command, elf2hex
+       # commands, objdump cmds. etc whichever you feel necessary and required
+       # for your plugin.

+The `dut_exe` variable in line-2 above, is derived and set in the `__init__` function described earlier.
+This function checks if the `dut_exe` is indeed available and throws an error if not.
+The above template is used for the riscv-gnu-toolchain.
+If you are using an alternate or custom toolchain the `compile_cmd`, in line-10 above, will have  to be changed appropriately.

+One can also choose to add moer commands like objdump, elf2hex, etc from line 202 onwards which will be used further during the build and run phases.

 build(isa_yaml, platform_yaml)
 ------------------------------

 RISCOF is not limited to validating only a RTL targets, but can also be used to validate instruction set simulators (ISS) or modern day core-generators like rocket or chromite.
-These ISS and core generators have to ability to tune themselves to a specific set of options as defined in the standardized RISCV-CONFIG YAML.
-Thus the `build` phase can be used as an intermediate stage to build or configure not only these models/targets but also be used to build respective tool-chains.
+These ISS and core generators have the ability to tune themselves to a specific set of configurations as defined in the standardized RISCV-CONFIG YAML.
+Thus, the `build` phase can be used as an intermediate stage to build or configure not only these models/targets but also be used to build respective custom tool-chains that may be required.

 The `build` function provides the following arguments:

-1. `isa_spec`: This argument holds the path to the ISA config YAML.
+1. `isa_spec`: This argument holds the path to the validated ISA config YAML.
 This can be used to extract various fields from the YAML (e.g. ISA) and configure the DUT accordingly.
-2. `platform_spec`: This argument holds the path to the PLATFORM config YAML and can be used similarly as above.
+2. `platform_spec`: This argument holds the path to the validated PLATFORM config YAML and can be used similarly as above.

 An example of this function for an ISS like spike is show below:

 .. code-block:: python
+   :linenos:

    def build(self, isa_spec, platform_spec):
       ispec = utils.load_yaml(isa_yaml)['hart0']
       self.xlen = ('64' if 64 in ispec['supported_xlen'] else '32')
       self.isa = 'rv' + self.xlen
+      #TODO: The following assumes you are using the riscv-gcc toolchain.
+If
+      #      not please change appropriately
       self.compile_cmd = self.compile_cmd+' -mabi='+('lp64 ' if 64 in ispec['supported_xlen'] else 'ilp32 ')
       if "I" in ispec["ISA"]:
           self.isa += 'i'
       if "M" in ispec["ISA"]:
           self.isa += 'm'
       if "C" in ispec["ISA"]:
           self.isa += 'c'

+      # based on the validated isa and platform configure your simulator or
+      # build your RTL here

 .. note:: For RTL targets this phase is typically empty and no actions are required.
 Though, one could choose to compile the RTL in this phase if required.